webplatform/docs/css/properties/wrap-flow/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Needs Review
-|Checked_Out=Yes
+|Checked_Out=No
 }}
-{{Standardization_Status|W3C Working Draft}}
+{{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|Specifies how exclusions impact inline content within block-level elements}}
+{{Summary_Section|Specifies how exclusions affect inline content within block-level elements.
+Elements lay out their inline content in their content area but wrap around exclusion areas.}}
 {{CSS Property
 |Initial value=auto
-|Applies to=block-level elements
+|Applies to=Block-level elements
 |Inherited=No
 |Media=visual
-|Computed value=as specified except for element's whose ‘float’ computed value is not none, in which case the computed value is ‘auto’.
+|Computed value=As specified except for elements whose float computed value is not "none", in which case the computed value is "auto".
 |Animatable=No
 |CSS percentages=N/A
 |Values={{CSS Property Value